hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/project.md

 experience like now?
 What would their experience be like if you could help them?_`

+The project would serve *me* specifically.
+Thats only partially a joke.
+Specifically, I want to serve TTRPG Creators.
+In TTRPG it is very common to use the randomness of dice to simulate chances of successs.
+Of course a key part of making these systems is making sure the statistics actually work towards the creators expectations.
+However, expectation and reality with Dice are almost never in tandem. (as a math major) I regularly see Tabletop games that have players roll 2d6, only to build their systems around the expectation tthat 2,3...12 all appear equally.
+(Which it very very much doesnt).
+This tool will help users avoid this problem.

+So the goal is to create a simple DSL that can help TTRPG creators manage dice and statistics.
+There are two versions of this DSL.
+One is implemented as part of some kind of online battlemap service like Roll20 or FantasyGrounds, which allows user to create macros for dice rolls and their outputs.
+The other is standalone and allows creators to make a simlar dice rolling setup and then converts and generates graphs that shows output.
+I would love feedback on which of these two options I work on.
+In the Roll20 Case their will be some design mockups to show how this system work integrate with the current system.
+In the graphing case, I will try to do some work to make the system statndalone, and usable for the average non-cs person.

 ### Why a language?

 `_Why is a DSL appropriate for your user(s)?
 How does it address the need?_`